 The top floor of the restaurant started filling up but my kids could not wait.
-They went over to the bread making table and started kneading dough.
+They went over to the bread-making table and started kneading the dough.
 They had a great time doing this while making new friends which of course was the core point of the event.

 I did not know it at the time but we were part of Nadezhda's Bread Houses Network project.

 The Bread Houses strive to encourage inter-religious dialogue, coöperation among different generations and professional and ethnic groups as all participants knead together around the same table.

 Apparently this is [Eno Terra] first event since Irene and proceeds will be donated to Nadezhda's Bread Houses Network.
 Brother's Raul Momo and Carlos Momo, owners of the Terra Momo Restaurant Group are helping her enable her project as a 501c and had graciously donated their time and restaurant space.

 “Nadia’s vision for the Bread House is global,” says Carlo.
 “It doesn’t take a village, it takes an oven, or rather, the oven creates the village.”